Testsuite configuration reference Beta

 When test selection is enabled, changes to these file paths cause all test atoms to be selected and run.

-Project files that affect the running system without directly referencing tests should be listed here.
-For example project dependency files, or database migration files.
+Project files that affect the running system without directly referencing tests may be listed here.
+For example, project dependency files or database migration files.

 The * and ** globs can be used to match files and directories.